 La Miserere: an opening programme, a mothers grief

-After the Battle of Fromelles in July 1916, the Laing household of “Kaituna” in McLeod Street, Mosman, were told their only son William Laing was missing.
-He had gone to France with the 53rd Battalion of the Australian Imperial Force.
-After months of no news, his mother Sarah wrote in “great anxiety and suspense” to ask about her son.
+Following the Battle of Fromelles the Laing household of “Kaituna” in McLeod Street, Mosman, were told their only son William Laing was missing.
+After months without news, his mother Sarah wrote two days after the Zoo opening in a state of great anxiety and suspense:

-The note, one of thousands of files of the Australian Red Cross Wounded and Missing Enquiry Bureau, was hastily written on the back of a pamphlet for the opening of Taronga Park Zoological Gardens, 7th October, 1916.
+Her letter is one of thousands of digitised files with the Australian Red Cross Wounded and Missing Enquiry Bureau.
+It was written on the back of a pamphlet for the opening of Taronga Park Zoological Gardens on 07/08/1916.

 A former employee of the zoo recalled: